Anthony Moon: Reception

 Inside Soap held a poll to see which of the new Moon family members, Eddie, Tyler or Anthony, its readers were most looking forward to seeing.
 Anthony came last with 12% of the vote.
 During an Inside Soap feature on the Moon brothers vs the Mitchell brothers, Kate Woodward said "Two sexy brothers to shake up Albert Square?
 That sounds familiar!
 But are Anthony and Tyler really the new Grant and Phil Mitchell?"
-Lapinskas commented on this, saying "It's a lot of pressure to put us both under, but what a duo to be compared to! ...
+Lapinskas commented on this, saying "It's a lot of pressure to put us both under, but what a duo to be compared to!...
 Phil and Grant were in the show together for at least 10 years, and they were fantastic – so to be linked to them is phenomenal.
-It really is a lot to live up to, but Tony and I are hoping to come in with out own energy and bring something completely new to EastEnders.
+It really is a lot to live up to, but Tony and I are hoping to come in with our own energy and bring something completely new to EastEnders.
 Rachel Tarley from the Metro said "it's nice to have a bit of fresh blood in the soap, especially since the appearance of another one of his siblings always seems to leave Michael a little more demented than he was before.
 Lapinskas revealed to the Daily Mirror that because of his role in EastEnders, he is recognised in public, calling the experience "surreal".